Mesh-Informed Reduced Order Models for Aneurysm Rupture Risk Prediction: Acknowledgements

 \section{Acknowledgements}

-GAD, PCA, and GR acknowledge the support provided by the European Union - NextGenerationEU, in the framework of the iNEST - Interconnected Nord-Est Innovation Ecosystem (iNEST ECS00000043 – CUP G93C22000610007) project.
-SS and GR acknowledge the support provided by PRIN "FaReX - Full and Reduced order modelling of coupled systems: focus on non-matching methods and automatic learning" project, and by INdAM-GNCS 2019–2020 projects and PON "Research and Innovation on Green related issues" FSE REACT-EU 2021 project.
+G.A.D., P.C.A., and G.R. acknowledge the support provided by the European Union - NextGenerationEU, in the framework of the iNEST - Interconnected Nord-Est Innovation Ecosystem (iNEST ECS00000043 – CUP G93C22000610007) project and its CC5 Young Researchers initiative.
+S.S. and G.R. acknowledge the support provided by PRIN "FaReX - Full and Reduced order modelling of coupled systems: focus on non-matching methods and automatic learning" project, and by INdAM-GNCS 2019–2020 projects and PON "Research and Innovation on Green related issues" FSE REACT-EU 2021 project.
 The views and opinions expressed are solely those of the authors and do not necessarily reflect those of the European Union, nor can the European Union be held responsible for them.
+P.C.A. also acknowledges the INdAM-GNCS Project ``Metodi numerici efficienti per problemi accoppiati in sistemi complessi'' (CUP E53C24001950001).
 In addition, the authors would like to acknowledge INdAM–GNCS.